bburns/PyVoyager/README.md

 Version 0.37 (2016-07-26)
 ----------------------------------------
-- Update `vg centers` to use records in centers.csv, if available
+- Update `vg center` to use records in centers.csv, if available
 - Option to use jpeg intermediate files to save space / speed development
+- Change commands to verbs

 Version 0.36 (2016-07-19)
 ----------------------------------------